cemalozcelik/keras-UNet-demo/README.md

 ## About
+U-Net is a powerful convolutional neural network that was developed for biomedical image segmentation.
+The predictions are very good for segmentation, although there are some mistakes I have made with the test image masks.
 U-Net demo implementation in Keras for working with image segmentation tasks.

 ## Features: